wp-plugins/wysija-newsletters/readme.txt

 7. Importing subscribers with a CSV.

 == Changelog ==

+= 2.1.5 - 2012-10-16 =
+* fixed Notice: Use of undefined constant WYSIJA_DBG - assumed 'WYSIJA_DBG' in [...]/wp-content/plugins/wysija-newsletters/core/model.php on line 842
+* fixed bulk add subscriber to list when unsubscribed
+* fixed private list removed on edit your subscriber profile
+* fixed shortcodes not being properly stripped from post excerpt
+* fixed line breaks being stripped from posts
+* fixed text alignment issues in Outlook
+* fixed font styling issues in email
+* fixed auto newsletter for new subscriber when single optin
+* fixed new subscriber notification when single optin
+* fixed send preview email on automatic post notification newsletter
+* fixed not sending followup when updating subscriptions

 = 2.1.4 - 2012-09-26 =
 * fixed missing "from name" when using Elastic Email